Moosa Ghazi: Dhaka Mohammedan

-Ghazi standing at the far right with Dhaka Mohammedan in 1966.
+Moosa (extreme right, standing row), with Mohammedan in 1966.

-Ghazi transferred to Dhaka Mohammedan in 1962 and returned to playing alongside his brother, Abid Ghazi.
+Moosa transferred to Dhaka Mohammedan in 1962, and returned to playing alongside his brother, Abid Ghazi.
 During a match in the Aga Khan Gold Cup in Dhaka before 1971, when the opponent side Karachi Port Trust were leading in the match, Ghazi representing Dhaka Mohammedan, reportedly incited the fans to raid the pitch.

+Moosa in action for Dhaka Mohammedan in 1966.

-In 1966, he helped Mohammedan win the league title as unbeaten champions and was the team's top scorer with 51 goals.
+In 1966, he helped Mohammedan win the league title as unbeaten champions and was the league's top goal-scorer with 51 goals to his name.

 Dilkusha SC

+Moosa (right), during a league match against Mohammedan Sporting.

-In 1969, Ghazi helped newly promoted club, Dilkusha SC, finish as runners-up in the Dhaka League.
+In 1969, Moosa helped newly promoted club, Dilkusha SC, finish as runners-up in the league.
 His teammates that season included the likes of national teammates Muhammad Umer, Qadir Bakhsh and Abdul Ghafoor.

 Dhaka Wanderers

 In 1970, Moosa joined Dhaka Wanderers Club and helped the club finish runners-up in the league following the withdrawal of Dhaka Mohammedan.
 He left for Pakistan following the Independence of Bangladesh in 1971.